Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Problem formulation and main results

 \subsection{Portfolio liquidation with absolutely continuous strategies}

-We take the liquidation model analyzed in \cite{graewe_horst, horst_xia} as our starting point and consider an investor that needs to close a (single-asset) portfolio of $x_0>0$ shares within a given time interval $[0;T]$ using a trading strategy $\xi = \{\xi_t\}_{t \in [0;T]}$.
-If $\xi_t < 0$, the investor is selling the asset at a rate $\xi_t$ at time $t \in [0;T]$, else she is buying it.
-For a given strategy $\xi$, the corresponding portfolio process $X^\xi = \{X^\xi_t\}_{t \in [0;T]}$ satisfies the ODE
+We take the liquidation model analyzed in \cite{graewe_horst,horst_xia} as our starting point and consider an investor that needs to close within a given time interval $[0,T]$ a (single-asset) portfolio of $x_0>0$ shares using a trading strategy $\xi = \{\xi_t\}_{t \in [0,T]}$.
+If $\xi_t < 0$, the investor is selling the asset at a rate $\xi_t$ at time $t \in [0,T]$, else she is buying it.
+For a given strategy $\xi$, the corresponding portfolio process $X^\xi = \{X^\xi_t\}_{t \in [0,T]}$ satisfies the ODE